 A: The HOPE Promise is our promise to you that your support multiplies in impact to help more people.

-With creative approaches like these, your gift is doubled, tripled, multiplied 10, 50 or even 100 times more to help poor, sick and hurting people around the world.
+With creative approaches like these, your gift is multiplied to help poor, sick and hurting people across the globe.

 So you have more impact and make a greater difference in the world.
 Learn more at: Project HOPE Promise

 To call toll-free and make a donation, please contact:

 Donor Services, 1-844-349-0188, Monday - Friday, 8:30am to 9:00pm ET